 A voluntary Nomination / Remuneration Committee, which is chaired by the Chair of the Board of Directors and includes a majority of independent external executive directors, has been established as an advisory body to the Board of Directors.
 The goal is to enhance the independence and objectivity of the functions of the Board of Directors related to executive director nomination, remuneration, and other such matters.
 The committee deliberates on the validity of the nominations and remuneration of executive directors and Board of Corporate Auditors members (including draft proposals on these for the General Meeting of Shareholders), as well as succession plans, and then reports to the Board of Directors.
 Decisions on individual remuneration amounts for executive directors are entrusted to the committee by the Board of Directors.

-During FY2023, meetings of the Nomination / Remuneration Committee were held three times, with the following members in attendance: Toshio Kagami, Committee Chair, Representative Director, and Chair of the Board of Directors; Yumiko Takano, Representative Director, Chairperson and CEO; Tsutomu Hanada, Executive Director (External); Yuzaburo Mogi, Executive Director (External); and Misao Kikuchi, Executive Director (External).
-The committee deliberated the following matters, among others.
+During FY2024, the Nomination / Remuneration Committee met once, with the following members in attendance: Toshio Kagami, Committee Chair, Representative Director, and Chair of the Board of Directors; Yumiko Takano, Representative Director, Chairperson and CEO; Tsutomu Hanada, Executive Director (External); Yuzaburo Mogi, Executive Director (External); and Misao Kikuchi, Executive Director (External).
+The committee deliberated the draft proposal for the General Meeting of Shareholders on the election of executive directors and the draft proposal on the election of representative directors and senior executive directors, among others.

 Furthermore, the committee resolved the amount of remuneration provided to individual executive directors, as tasked by the Board of Directors, and also reported on matters concerning the CEO/COO succession plans.